Skip to main content

 Key Takeaways

-• 02The Secure Product Development Framework (SPDF) and Secure Software Development Lifecycle (SSDLC) are crucial, cyclical processes within the TPLC that ensure security is integrated from the outset and continuously maintained.
+• 02The Secure Product Development Framework (SPDF) and Secure Software Development Lifecycle (SSDLC) are critical components of TPLC, focusing on integrating security into the ongoing, iterative development process.

 Frequently Asked Questions